pjosifovic/learning-journal/PJ-code401-day03/PJ-code401-day03.md

   * Context is always the value of the this keyword which is a reference to the object that “owns” the currently executing code.

+* More about understanding Scope and Context [Undestand Scope] (http://ryanmorr.com/understanding-scope-and-context-in-javascript/)

 ### Concurrency

 * Program can run more than one thing at a timeout.